 One of the most exciting and promising areas of application for CBT is in schools.
 It is easy to imagine how harmful unchecked beliefs can be for children, such as the idea “I’m just bad at math, I can’t help it”.
 One interesting study looked at using CBT in primary schools as a preventative measure to reduce anxiety (Stallard et al., 2014).
 The authors found that teaching CBT-inspired skills to elementary school children helped them have lower levels of anxiety, regardless of their initial anxiety level.
 This indicates that even introducing CBT into schools indiscriminately can help students with anxiety.

-As CBT has been applied into the school environment, it follows that CBT can be useful in a work environment as well.
+As CBT has been applied to the school environment, it follows that CBT can be useful in a work environment as well.
 One study looked at using CBT to help office workers who were having trouble with insomnia (Yamamoto et al., 2016).
 The authors found that even a single 90-minute intervention could help reduce both insomnia levels and general levels of distress for the workers in this study.
 For this 90-minute intervention, the study used a sleep education program based on a specific type of CBT developed for insomnia (CBT-i), which shows how CBT can be customized for very particular purposes.

 CBT has even been investigated as a possibly useful tool for prisoners.
 One study looked at using CBT among smokers in prison and found that a 10-week CBT program was more effective in helping prisoners quit smoking than a traditional counseling program of the same length (Onyechi et al., 2017).

 Another study looked to use CBT as a way to reduce the extremely high rates of suicides among male prisoners (Pratt et al., 2016).
-The authors only looked at three cases from a larger randomized controlled trial, but concluded that CBT may help reduce suicide among male prisoners and that further research is warranted.
+The authors only looked at three cases from a larger randomized controlled trial but concluded that CBT may help reduce suicide among male prisoners and that further research is warranted.
 These two studies investigating two very different situations that may occur in a prison show how CBT can be adapted for different purposes even within a community.

 What Is Its Role In Psychology?